Suresh5992/shoping-website1/backend/README.md

 # Big Store API

-The `backend/` folder contains the Express API server for the Big Store application
+The `backend/` folder contains the Express API server for the Big Store application.

 ## What it does